zorian-f/nd013-c1-vision-solution/README.md

 </p>

 ### Local Processing
-All the analyses shown in this Section were processed localy by using the dumped raw data extracted from the tfRecord-files as shown in the Previous section.
+All the analyses shown in this Section were processed locally by using the dumped raw data extracted from the tfRecord-files as shown in the Previous section.
 All the local processing is done in the [local_processing.py](local_processing.py).
 #### Boundingbox check
-In `check_bbox` the Coordinates of every Boundingbox are checked on wether they are within a range of 0.0 - 1.0.
-There is no problem with the BBox Coordinates as cann be seen by the output:
+In `check_bbox` the Coordinates of every Boundingbox are checked on whether they are within a range of 0.0 - 1.0.
+There is no problem with the BBox Coordinates as can be seen by the output:
 ```
 Maximum Value for bbox 1.0
 Minimum Value for bbox 0.0
 ```
-#### Analyse Cyclists
+#### Analyze Cyclists
-As shown in the Classdistribution analysis, there is a imblance in classes.
+As shown in the Class Distribution analysis, there is a imbalance in classes.
 Especially the cyclsit class is very underrepresented in the dataset.
-To know a exact percentage of the proportion of each class i calculated the overal percentage per Class in `analyse_cyclists`, i also analysed which tfRecord holds the cyvlist class und how much of them.
+To know a exact percentage of the proportion of each class I calculated the overall percentage per Class in `analyse_cyclists`, I also analysed which tfRecord holds the cyclist class und how much of them.
 Depending on which cross-validation method is used later on, this could become handy.
 ```
 [(1, 76.3081267096091, 17296), (2, 23.07861995941057, 5231), (4, 0.613253330980323, 139)]
 ('segment-10023947602400723454_1120_000_1140_000_with_camera_labels_10.tfrecord', 2)